 Price: Starting At £19.95

 Looking for a classic bike bell?
-Take a look at Lion Urban, it is one of the most beautiful bike bells that I have come across.
-Sometimes I forget that it is actually a bike bell instead of being something else.
+Take a look at Lion Urban, it is one of the most beautiful bells that I have come across.
+Sometimes I forget that it is actually a bell instead of something else.
 Whenever you will push the trigger, there will be a “Ding” sound, and it will last around 20 seconds-ish, making it the perfect choice for urban adventures.

 One of the best things about the bell?
 You can get it in different sizes for different bars.